 The world of skateboarding began underneath the haze of the Californian sun in the 1950’s.
-Yup, if you’ve ever asked yourself who invented skateboarding, it was surfers who wanted to be able to ride the sidewalks, like they did the waves, and so thanks to a block of wood and four roller-skate wheels, the amazing activity was born.
+Yup, if you’ve ever asked yourself who invented skateboarding, it was surfers who wanted to be able to ride the sidewalks with a new invention, like they did the waves, and so thanks to a block of wood and four roller-skate wheels, the amazing activity was born.
 Since then, it has evolved into one of the largest sporting cultures globally, with it now being immensely popular in many different places.
 Nevertheless, even though there are massive skate scenes in countries such as England, Spain or Brazil, the epicentre of skateboarding remains in sunny California.

 However, there’s one country where skateboarding has exploded in popularity in the last few decades, and is now producing skateboarders so talented that they’re raising the level of the sport worldwide.

 Let’s give you the lowdown then, on the rise and rise of skateboarding in Japan where we are seeing tons of new skating products like the Onewheel GT accesories.